-This page brings together the main information on " silicon tetrahydride " (SiH4) or silane such as its physical characteristics, its effects on health, the means of detecting it ( SiH4 gas detector ) as well as the appropriate respiratory protection equipment (self-contained breathing apparatus or air-supplied system).
+This page brings together the main information on the " silicicon tetrahydride (SIH4) or silane as its physical characteristics, its effects on health, the means to detect it (SIH4 gas detector) as well as adapted respiratory protection equipment (insulating respiratory equipment or air supply system).

-" Silicon tetrahydride " (SiH4), better known as silane , is an active gas, mainly used for the deposition of silicon-based layers.
+The " silicon tetrahydride (SIH4) better known as a name silane is an active gas, mainly used for silicon-based layer deposition.
 In the glass industry, this process is carried out by pyrolysis (thermal decomposition of organic matter in the absence of oxygen).
 It is also used in the manufacture of amorphous silicon for photocopier drums or solar cells.

-At room temperature, silane (SiH4) is a colorless gas with a characteristic odor.
-Heavier than air, it can create asphyxiating environments by replacing the oxygen present in poorly ventilated spaces.
-The main danger, however, remains its explosiveness, being extremely flammable, it can spontaneously ignite on contact with air.
-When heated, it produces hydrogen silicon, increasing the risk of explosion.
+At room temperature, the Silane (SIH4) is a colorless gas with a characteristic odor.
+Heavier than air, it can create asphyxiating environments by replacing the oxygen present in the low ventilated areas.
+The main danger, however, remains its explosibility, of an extremely flammable nature, it can ignite spontaneously in contact with air.
+While heating, it produces hydrogen silicon, increasing the risk of explosion.

-Silane can be absorbed into the body by inhalation.
-A dangerous concentration of this gas in the air is reached very quickly if it escapes from its container.
-If inhaled, silane causes headaches, nausea, coughing and a sore throat.
-Rapid evaporation of the liquid can cause frostbite.
+The silane can be absorbed by the body by inhalation.
+A dangerous concentration of this gas in the air is very quickly reached if it escapes from its container.
+If it is inhaled, the silane causes headaches, nausea, cough and sore throat.
+Fast evaporation of the liquid can cause frostbite.

-Although discernible by smell, only a SiH4 gas detector can accurately measure the concentrations of this asphyxiating gas, so we will move towards fixed or portable silane detection.
+Although odor discernable, only a SiH4 gas detector can accurately measure the concentrations of this asphyxiating gas, so we will move towards a fixed or portable silane detection.

-For the calibration and gas testing of your fixed or portable gas detectors, silane standard gas cylinders are available.
+For the calibration and gas tests of your fixed or laptop gas detectors, silane gas bottle are available.

-Silane is an asphyxiating gas with significant risks of suffocation, so we will opt for an open-circuit self-contained breathing apparatus (ARICO) or an air-supplied system for long-term interventions.
+Silane is an asphyxious gas with significant risks of suffocation, we will move towards a Respiratory apparatus isolateOpen circuit t (Arico) or an air supply system for long-term interventions.

 check_circle